Danishdbu/ecommerce/README.md

 ## 🎬 Tutorial Reference

-This project is based on the YouTube tutorial by **Code With Yousaf**.
+This project is based on the YouTube tutorial by **Az Bytes**.
 You can watch the full video here:

 🔗 [Watch on YouTube](https://www.youtube.com/watch?v=s6bJbikLnKM&t=22852s)